christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 Should you want to open a CiviCRM Case in the Form, you'll need to have added the relevant ACF Fields to the Field Group and added the Location Rule specifying the Case Type.
 You can then use the CiviCRM Case Action (with similar configuration options to the Actions detailed above) to open a Case.

 *Tip:* If you have used Caldera Forms CiviCRM, then the available options in each of the Actions should be relatively familiar to you.
-I hav tried to keep the functionality in this UI as recognisable as possible.
+I have tried to keep the functionality in this UI as recognisable as possible.

+## What's Missing?

+When compared to Cadera Forms CiviCRM, the following features are not available yet:

+* Select Email Template for notification (requires Email API Extension)
+* Checksum support to auto-populate form with URLs like `example.com/some-page?cid={contact.contact_id}&{contact.checksum}`
+* CiviDiscount integration for Participant Registration and special field (requires CiviDiscount Extension)
+* Add Memberships (CiviMember)
+* Add Participants (CiviEvent)
+* Add Contributions with Line Items (for live transactions)

+As you can see, most of these are related to payment transactions.
+The plan is for this plugin to work with [ACF Extended Pro](https://www.acf-extended.com/pro) for payments via Stripe.
+For more comprehensive payment integration, please look at the [Integrate CiviCRM with WooCommerce](https://github.com/WPCV/wpcv-woo-civi-integration) plugin.

 ## Credits

 Many thanks to:

-* [Tadpole Collective](https://tadpole.cc/) for funding the integration of CiviCRM with the ACFE Forms UI.
+* [Tadpole Collective](https://tadpole.cc/) for funding the integration of CiviCRM with the ACF Extended Forms UI.